Brown-University-Library/bdr_uploader_hub_project/README.md

 # Purpose

-This webapp will allow Library staff to easily configure, and create, a new BDR (Brown Digital Repository) deposits-upload webapp for students to be able to upload works to the BDR.
+This webapp allows Library staff to easily configure, and create, a new BDR (Brown Digital Repository) upload webapp for students to be able to upload works to the BDR.

 ---